METALS-Supply worries drive lead prices to highest in over a week

 Most active ShFE tin

-ARBS ($1 = 7.0633 Chinese yuan renminbi) (Reporting by Mai Nguyen; Editing by Devika Syamnath and Shailesh Kuber)
+ARBS ($1 = 7.0730 Chinese yuan) (Reporting by Mai Nguyen; Editing by Shailesh Kuber and Subhranshu Sahu)